fabioformosa/quartz-manager/README.md

 * You can start only a simple trigger based on a daily frequency and a max number of occurencies.
 * You cannot start/stop a trigger, but the entire scheduler.

+Take a look a the [Project Roadmap](https://github.com/fabioformosa/quartz-manager/projects) and feel free to open an issue or add a commment on an existing one, to give your feedback about planned enhancements.
+Your opinion is important to understand the priority.

 ## QUICK START

 * **Requirements**